ArolWright/arolwright.github.io/about.md

 {% photo %}

-Since 2017, I have worked as a tech journalist at several websites.
-I currently work for [How-To Geek](https://www.howtogeek.com/author/arolwright/) as a News Writer.
+Since 2017, I have worked as a freelance tech journalist at several websites.
+I currently work for [How-To Geek](https://www.howtogeek.com/author/arolwright/) as a News Writer, where I have worked since August 2022.
 Previously, I used to work at [Android Police](https://androidpolice.com/author/arol-wright), [MakeUseOf](https://www.makeuseof.com/author/arol-wright), and [XDA-Developers](https://www.makeuseof.com/author/arol-wright).
 Writing about technology has always been a dream job for me, and I am grateful for the opportunity to make a living from it.
 You can look through my [LinkedIn](https://www.linkedin.com/in/arolwright/) if you want to know more about my work history in detail.

 I'm Venezuelan-American and I currently live in Caracas, Venezuela.
 People would usually describe me as a pretty nice guy.

-[I run a side gig](https://www.instagram.com/equipo.ccs) selling football/soccer jerseys in Venezuela.
+I speak Spanish and English natively, and I want to learn a few additional languages.

 ### My tech